lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 In the case above, the user can simply reach out to his guardians and ask them to vote for a certain address.
 There are many possible choices for whom to select as a guardian.
 The three most common choices are:

-- Other devices (or paper mnemonics) owned by the wallet holder themselves
+- EOAs controlled by the wallet holder themselves (via paper mnemonics or cold storage devices)
 - Friends and family members (EOAs or Universal Profiles)
-- Institutions, which would vote for the address provided if they get a confirmation of your phone number or email or perhaps in high-value cases to verify you personally by video call
+- Institutions, which could vote for a provided address if they get a valid confirmation via phone number, email or video call

 ## Specification